CKs-Technology-News/PrivacyTools/README.md

 - [wego](https://github.com/schachmat/wego) – A weather client for the terminal.
 - [wttr.in](https://github.com/chubin/wttr.in) – Console-oriented weather forecast service that supports various information representation methods like terminal-oriented ANSI-sequences for console HTTP clients (curl, httpie, or wget), HTML for web browsers, or PNG for graphical viewers.

 ### [Mobile Weather Apps](#mobile-weather-apps)
 - [Forecastie](https://f-droid.org/en/packages/cz.martykan.forecastie/) – A simple, copylefted libre software weather app for Android.
 It gathers data from OpenWeatherMap, via their public API.
 - [Geometric Weather](https://github.com/WangDaYeeeeee/GeometricWeather) – A light and powerful weather app that provides you with real-time temperature, air quality, 15-days weather forecast, and accurate time-sharing trends.
 - [NearbyWeather](https://github.com/erikmartens/NearbyWeather) – Current weather for nearby stations with lists, maps and detail view.
 - [Privacy Friendly Weather](https://github.com/SecUSo/privacy-friendly-weather) – Privacy Friendly App for Android that can display weather for cities.
-- [QuickWeather open source weather app](https://f-droid.org/packages/com.ominous.quickweather/) – Weather at a glance for anywhere in the world!
+- [QuickWeather open source weather app](https://f-droid.org/packages/com.ominous.quickweather/) – Weather at a glance for anywhere in the world.
 - [SmileWeather](https://github.com/liu044100/SmileWeather) – A personal iOS weather app I'm building in the open.
 - [SwiftLanguageWeather](https://github.com/JakeLin/SwiftLanguageWeather) – Swift Language Weather is an iOS weather app developed in Swift 4.
 - [TemperatureAtlas](https://github.com/jhatin94/tempatlas-swiftui) – The app uses Apple Maps combined with the OpenWeather API.